tgstation/common_core/Major_Colonies.md

 * New Moscow is also the closest major human colony to Nanotrasen's spinward stations, and as such is a major destination for Nanotrasen workers.
 In addition, it serves as the major transport hub for the region, with major spaceports and shipyards ready to service travellers to the SSC.
 * The planet has an earth-like climate, though is generally colder than the mother planet.
 The overall population is around 250 million.
 * The primary exports from the planet are minerals, chemicals and agricultural goods, with manufacturing and tourism being other major sectors.
-* As is to be expected of a former colony of the Third Soviet Union, Novayarossiyan is the official language of the planet- Galactic Common is generally spoken and understood in the major population centres, but those with no knowledge of Novayarossiyan will struggle as they venture further into the countryside.
+* As is to be expected of the former capital of the Third Soviet Union, Novayarossiyan is the official language of the planet- Galactic Common is generally spoken and understood in the major population centres, but those with no knowledge of Novayarossiyan will struggle as they venture further into the countryside.
 * Space has now been corrupted by capitalism.
 All is lost.

 New Moscow has had a tumultous past.
 Originally founded by and serving as the capital of the Third Soviet Union, the planet first came into humanity's grasp under less than ideal circumstances.
 Atrocities by the leaders of the TSU alongside political repression, famine, and a generally poor standard of living would come to a head in the August Revolution, seeing the fall of the Soviet leadership on the planet, and beginning the final collapse of the Third Soviet Union.
 Following this violence and the subsequent rise of the Spinward Stellar Coalition, the planet would go on to experience a renaissance, as the industrial capacity grew and culture flourished.
 Today, New Moscow is a shining example of excellence in humanity's border regions, and its meteoric rise seems set to continue.